Dynamics and Stability of Non-Smooth Dynamical Systems with Two Switches: Methodology

-\begin{proof} The first part is assured by the usual Implicit Function Theorem applied to $f_i(x_0, \theta_0, 0) = 0$ over $\mathcal{M}_i$, since under WFH we have $\norm{(f_i)_{\theta}} > 0$.
-Analogously, the second part is assured by the Global Implicit Function Theorem found at \cite[p.~253]{Zhang2006}, which requires a stronger hypothesis. \end{proof}
+\begin{proof} The first part is assured by the usual Implicit Function Theorem applied to $f_i(x_0, \theta_0, 0) = 0$ over $\mathcal{M}_i$, since under \cref{sec:framework:sub:blowup:eq:weak_fund_hypo} we have $\norm{(f_i)_{\theta}} > 0$.
+Analogously, the second part is assured by the Global Implicit Function Theorem found in \cite[p.~253]{Zhang2006}, which requires a stronger hypothesis. \end{proof}

-\begin{cor} The slow manifold $\mathcal{M}_i$ is normally hyperbolic at every point that satisfies the WFH. \end{cor}